 All of the physicians at Pediatric Medicine are certified by the American Board of Pediatrics and are members of the American Academy of Pediatrics as well as the Vermont State Medical Society.
 They regularly attend conferences and workshops to stay abreast of the rapid changes in medical care and to maintain their credentialing.
-Each has admitting privileges at the Vermont Children's Hospital at Fletcher Allen Health Care and has a close relationship with the specialists there.
+Each has admitting privileges at the Vermont Children's Hospital at The University of Vermont Medical Center and has a close relationship with the specialists there.
 As faculty members of the University of Vermont College of Medicine the doctors are actively involved in teaching medical students and pediatric residents in the hospital as well as in the office.

 Dr. Friesen (Dr. Brad) is a graduate of the Penn State College of Medicine.
 He completed his training in Pediatrics at the University of Vermont and joined the practice in the summer of 2001.
 He has a special interest in sports medicine.